 One of the best parts of being a dentist is winning over kids and scared patients.
 She takes the task of being an advocate and trusted healthcare provider very seriously.
 “Going to the dentist should be an enjoyable, if not FUN, experience.
 I take it very seriously to make all of our patients’ first (and subsequent) appointments go smoothly, and the development of our relationship is a high priority to me.
 Being a trusted advocate for a patient through each part of the experience is one of the most rewarding parts of my days.”

-Dr. Kate was motivated to go down the health care path, and at first thought that the best fit for her would be medical schoolan affinity for the medical field was always a driving force.
+Dr. Kate was motivated to go down the health care path, and at first thought that the best fit for her would be medical school.
 She seriously considered being a medical doctor, but decided she’d rather be a dentist like her own father.
 “My priorities shifted – I didn’t want to be in school for eight additional years after college, and I didn’t want the pressure of life or death decisions.

 “When I was young, I viewed dental care as going to see my dad!
 However, I hear each day from my patients that the dental office is a very intimidating place for many.
 I want to change all of that.
 It fuels my passion to get someone’s mouth healthy, all the while making them comfortable and changing their perception of dentistry.”
 I saw all the benefits that my dad had from being a dentist, I liked his lifestyle, and the way he could touch his patients’ lives and be a very hands-on parent during my own childhood.
 Today dentistry allows me to have a nice balance between professional and personal life, while satisfying my ambition to be in a health care related field.”